What rights do individuals have regarding the processing of their personal data? What do these rights allow? How can they be exercised?

 Right to restriction of processing (blocking)

-The right to restriction of processing (blocking) allows the data subject to request and obtain from the controller the temporary suspension of any processing of their personal data when its accuracy cannot be established or its validity is doubtful, and for which its suppression is not applicable.
+The right to restriction of processing (blocking) allows the data subject to request and obtain from the controller the temporary suspension of any processing of their personal data when the data subject makes a request for rectification, suppression or objection, until such request is resolved.
+Likewise, the data subject may exercise this right as an alternative to the right of suppression in certain cases.

 Right to data portability